johnnycwatt/Habit-Tracker-Mobile/docs/privacy-policy.md

 layout: default
 ---

+## Privacy Policy

-Last updated: 15/12/2024
+Last updated: 17/12/2024

-Habit Tracker ("we", "our", or "us") operates the Habit Tracker mobile application (the "App").
-This Privacy Policy explains our policies regarding the collection, use, and disclosure of personal data when you use our App.
+Habit Tracker - Plan, Succeed (“we,” “our,” or “us”) operates the Habit Tracker mobile application (the “App”).
+This Privacy Policy explains our policies regarding the collection, use, and storage of data when you use our App.

 ## Information We Do Not Collect
-We do not collect any personal or sensitive user data.
+We do **not collect, store, or process** any personal or sensitive user data.
+All data entered into the App remains on your device.

 ## Data Sharing
-We do not share any data with third parties.
+We do not share your data with any third parties.
+The App does not use any third-party tracking, analytics libraries (e.g., Google Analytics), or advertising services.

 ## Data Storage
-The App stores all habit tracking data locally on your device.
-This data is not uploaded to any server and we do not have access to your data.
+- Your habit tracking data is stored locally on your device.
+- This data is not uploaded to any server, cloud service, or external storage.
+- We, as the developers, do not have access to your data.

+**Deleting Your Data**: You can delete all app data at any time by uninstalling the App from your device.

 ## Third-Party Services
-The App may use third-party libraries to improve functionality.
-These libraries do not access or process your personal data.
+While the App uses certain open-source libraries (such as for UI components and navigation), these libraries operate locally on your device and do not track, collect, or share your data externally.

 ## Changes to This Privacy Policy
-We may update this Privacy Policy from time to time.
-You are advised to review this page periodically for any changes.
+We may update this Privacy Policy periodically.
+Changes will be communicated through app updates.

 ## Contact Us
-If you have any questions about this Privacy Policy, you can contact us:
+If you have any questions about this Privacy Policy, please contact us:
 - **Email**: johnnycwatt@gmail.com